-Typically, web applications contain a large number of URLs in which, the parts of the URL are static/same.
+Typically, web applications contain a large number of URLs in which the parts of the URL are static/same.
 When Learning is enabled for a web application on the Barracuda Web Application Firewall, URL profiles and parameter profiles are created based on the traffic processed by the Barracuda Web Application Firewall according to a set of matching criteria specified on the WEBSITES > Adaptive Profiling page, in the Adaptive Profiling section.
-In this scenario, the Barracuda Web Application Firewall create a URL profile for each URL, which may result in populating a large number of profiles with the same parameters.
+In this scenario, the Barracuda Web Application Firewall creates a URL profile for each URL, which may result in populating a large number of profiles with the same parameters.

 For example: Consider www.foobar.com is a web application for which Learning was enabled and resulted in the following URL profiles:

 Managing a huge number of profiles having the same security requirement can become unnecessarily complex to handle.
 You can handle such issues by categorizing specific URL spaces and coalescing multiple URL profiles into one.
 The URL profiles mentioned in the example above can be coalesced as follows:

 - Start Token: /abc/example